Sequential Blocked Matching: Introduction

-\textbf{Online Matching.} There are existing online notions of weighted bipartite matching (e.g., \cite{Karp:1990un,Kalyanasundaram:1993wo,Karande:2011vz}) and stable matching (e.g., \cite{Khuller:1994vr}) where the matching entities (e.g., agents or services) arrive dynamically over time and the corresponding information in the notions is publicly known (e.g., weights of the matched pairs or agents' ordinal preferences).
-These online settings are different from our repeated matching settings where the entities do not arrive dynamically and our objective is to maximize expected rewards of the repeated matching given agents' ordinal preferences.
-Other recent works explore dynamic preferences of the agents that can change over time (e.g., \cite{Parkes:2013vs,Hosseini:2015tl,Hosseini:2015tc}).
-However, they do not consider the problem of maximizing expected rewards and matching blocking.
+\textbf{Online Matching.} There are existing online notions of weighted bipartite matching (e.g., \cite{Karp:1990un,Kalyanasundaram:1993wo,Karande:2011vz}) and stable matching (e.g., \cite{Khuller:1994vr}) where the matching entities (i.e.\ agents or services) arrive dynamically over time and the corresponding information in the notions is publicly known (e.g., weights of the matched pairs or agents' ordinal preferences).
+These online settings are different from our repeated matching settings, where the entities do not arrive dynamically and our objective is to maximize expected rewards of the repeated matching given agents' ordinal preferences.
+Other recent works explore dynamic agent preferences that can change over time (e.g., \cite{Parkes:2013vs,Hosseini:2015tl,Hosseini:2015tc}).
+However, they do not consider the problem of maximizing expected rewards and blocking.

+\textbf{Blocking Bandits.} Our work in the online SBM models is closely related to the recent literature on blocking bandit models \cite{Basu:2021ue,Basu:2019ui,Bishop:2020un}, where each pulled arm (i.e., service) can be blocked for a fixed number of rounds.
+Our work is also related to bandits with different types of arm-availability constraints \cite{NV14, KI18, KNS10}.
+However, these models do not consider the sequential matching setting where multiple strategic agents have (possibly unknown) ordinal preferences over arms and report ordinal preferences to a planner in order to be matched to some arm at each round.

+\textbf{Multi-agent multi-armed bandits.} The online setting in our work is broadly related to the growing literature on multi-agent multi-armed bandits \cite{LMJ20,SBS21,BBLB20}. \citet{LMJ20} consider a matching setting where strategic agents learn their preferences over time, and the planner outputs a matching every round based on their reported preferences.
+However, our setting is more challenging as we need to compete against a dynamic offline benchmark because of the blocking of services, whereas the existing works compete against a fixed benchmark e.g. repeated applications of Gale-Shapley matching in each round~\cite{LMJ20}.